-Services obtained from a facility that is not designated as an IOE for the transplant being performed will be covered as out-of-network services and supplies, even if the facility is a network facility or IOE for other types of services.
+Services obtained from a facility that is not designated as an IOE for the transplant being performed will not be covered, even if the facility is a network facility or IOE for other types of services.

 The plan covers:

 - Charges made by a physician or transplant team. - Charges made by a hospital, outpatient facility or physician for the medical and surgical expenses of a live donor, but only to the extent not covered by another plan or program. - Related supplies and services provided by the facility during the transplant process.
 These services and supplies may include: physical, speech and occupational therapy; bio-medicals and immunosuppressants; home health care expenses and home infusion services. - Charges for activating the donor search process with national registries. - Compatibility testing of prospective organ donors who are immediate family members.
 For the purpose of this coverage, an "immediate" family member is defined as a first-degree biological relative.
 These are your biological parents, siblings or children. - Inpatient and outpatient expenses directly related to a transplant.